jaimetur/PhotoMigrator/README.md

 ### <span style="color:blue">Upload Folder into Synology Photos:</span>
 From version 3.0.0 onwards, the script can be executed in 'Upload Folder into Synology Photos' Mode.

-If you configure properly the file 'CONFIG.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.
+If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.

 The folder <INPUT_FOLDER> can be passed using the Flag: _'-suf,  --synology-upload-folder <INPUT_FOLDER>'_